UK Council for Psychotherapy

 You've got to get to the stage in life, where going for it is more important than winning or losing.
 Arthur Ashe

 Being Competitive Competitiveness has many pluses.
 Competing with others & ourself, whether through daily routines, work, exercise, can help enhance our motivation, challenge us to improve our previous efforts, build upon our capabilities, harness our personal strengths, support our ambition, release our potential.
 Our competitiveness can be a driving force, fostering innovation & creativity.
 Being competitive can push us, keep us on our toes, making us strive further and achieve things.
 It can support our momentum.
 Our competitiveness can help us rise to the challenge & grow (whether or not we get what we want or "win") and learn.
 Being competitive can be fun & uplifting, especially when we win.
 Competitiveness can build comradeship.
 However, as part of our protective patterns, over-defensiveness, fear or our need to believe we are superior to others (yet maybe feeling inferior inside).
 Some of us may have developed a competition anxiety.
 Even when part of a team we may have a need to impress, be the best, be right (where lack of achievement or fear of not being good enough may also drive our competitiveness), so if we don't get what we want or unfavourably compare who we are with others, we can criticise ourself or others.
 Our ego may get in the way of being a good team player.
 Aspiring to be the best for the team has a different energy - whether it's meeting deadlines, maintaining a positive attitude, or not working against each other as part of the team.
 Some of us may have become scathed by the level of comparison & competition we experienced when younger, which drives us now.
 Envy may also creep in and be our driver to compete more & more.
 We may be unnecessarily competitive, that we find it hard to collaborate (or encourage collaborative competition), co-operate with others (the whole being greater than the sum of the parts), which causes tensions & affects our relationships (see also Competitiveness In The Relationship Or Marriage).
 We may know no other way than being competitive so winning, scoring points over others is our "be all" & "end all".
 We may have a competitive style of relating, especially in conflict.
 Yet there may be a cost to our competitiveness: our competitive attitude may put distance between us & others, our humanness may take second stage to winning.
-And we may be using competitiveness, negative ways, as a stick to beat ourself up - be self-critical.
+And we may be using competitiveness in negative ways, as a stick to beat ourself up - be self-critical.
 Disappointment may set in if we don't win, get what we want, and we may also have become a poor loser.
-Having power over others at all costs may have become part of our make-up.
+Having power over others at all costs may have become part of our make-up (see also Unhealthy External, Overt, Covert Power Dynamics).
 If we don't win, we may become depressed, angry or controlling, where collaboration can be rewarding at times, otherwise we may end up becoming lonely inside and we can become more limited with our creativity (see also In Tune With Us, Community & The Wider World, Our Interdependence, Interconnectedness, Oneness, Unity, Harmony).
 When competitive, our empathy may be in short supply and appreciation, seeing the goodness in us and other, complementing others around us may also be missing, where we can still flourish through a softer way of living.
 (See also Ownership, Guardianship, Trusteeship, Stewardship)

 A flower does not think of competing to the flower next to it.
 It just blooms.
 Zen Shin